Sydney-White/web/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student in Political Science at Columbia University.
+I am a third-year PhD student in Political Science at Columbia University.

 I graduated from Swarthmore College in 2022.
 I previously worked as a predoctoral fellow at Yale University (2022-2024).